MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

     ![Add prefabs to scene](Images\UnityAddPrefabs.png)

-1. Now run the application by pressing the **play** button or using the **Ctrl+P** keyboard shortcut.
+1. Now play the scene by pressing the **play** button or using the **Ctrl+P** keyboard shortcut.
 If the application is able to establish a connection with the Gestures Service, you will see a green icon in the bottom right corner:

     ![Connection to service](Images\UnityConnectionToService.png)